hsrascon/Detect-Lane-Lines/README.md

 # Detect-Lane-Lines
 Pipeline that identifies lane lines on the road.
+Please refer to `writeup_report.md` for a detailed discussion about the project.

 #**Finding Lane Lines on the Road**